AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Issues with resizing and duplicating templates have been resolved. <!-- GS-4895 -->

+* Brand validation now explains the reasoning underlying a validation failure during the validation process.

 ## Known issue

 * An error occurs during email load when a content editor uses a new or revised prompt to regenerate a specific section of an email. <!-- GS-5913 -->